 COP Conferences, a long history of disagreements and postponements

-When you read this Brief History, you will be able to make a list of good intentions, ideas, promises, protocols and agreements made, but which have fallen by the wayside.
-You will see that in many crucial meetings, where everything seemed to go with the wind in favor, on the last night they knocked down with their feet what for two weeks had been built with their hands.
-Notice that the phrase that has been repeated the most over the years is “it was postponed for next year”.
+When you read this Brief History you will be able to make a list of good intentions, ideas, promises, protocols and agreements made, but that have fallen by the wayside.
+You will see that in many crucial meetings, where everything seemed to be going with the wind in favor, on the last night what had been built with hands for two weeks was torn down with their feet.
+Note that the phrase that has been repeated the most over the years is “it is postponed for next year”.

 1995 COP1, Berlin: the first COP Conference is born

-1996 COP2, Geneva: Consensus to set binding targets
+1996 COP2, Geneva: consensus to set binding targets

-The COP3 met in the Japanese city and after intense negotiations, the famous Kyoto Protocol came to light, which until then, together with the 1987 Montreal Protocol for the protection of the ozone layer, was emerging as one of the two most important documents and hopeful of humanity to regulate anthropogenic activities, capable of recovering the global environment.
+COP3 met in the Japanese city and after intense negotiations the famous Kyoto Protocol came to light, which until then, together with the 1987 Montreal Protocol for the protection of the ozone layer, was emerging as one of the two most important documents and hopeful of humanity to regulate anthropogenic activities, capable of recovering the global environment.
 In Kyoto, binding targets for GHG emissions were established for 37 industrialized countries.

 1998 – 2006: Nine COPs with little progress to report